 - Perform osteotomy drilling and install implants according to specific implant company protocols.

 - Place implants through the guide if fully guided kit allows.
-If tools torque, Osteotomy Guide can be temporarily removed to relieve torqueing pressure on the handpiece.
-Otherwise, remove Osteotomy Guide and place.
+If tools torque, Osteotomy guide can be temporarily removed to relieve torqueing pressure on the handpiece.
+Otherwise, remove osteotomy guide and place.

 - Once all implants are seated, remove Osteotomy Guide.

-- Allow the last 1/4 of the implant to be above the bone crest and hand torque to final position aligning the flat side of the implant to one or the flat sides on the Hex of the Osteotomy Guide.
+- Allow the last 1/4 of the implant to be above the bone crest and hand torque to final position aligning the flat side of the implant to one or the flat sides on the Hex of the osteotomy guide.

 - Zero degree abutments (straight implants) are round on the Osteotomy Guide.
-Angle abutments have a Hex
+Angle abutments have a Hex sites.

-Stage 4: Carrier Guide / Abutment Orienter
+Stage 4: Carrier Guide / Abutment Orientetion Guide

 - The carrier serves to ensure the MUA abutments are in the correct position, the temp cylinders are in the correct trajectory, and to direct the driver to the MUA screws.